AdobeDocs/experience-manager-65.en/help/forms/using/integrate-adaptive-forms-turnstile.md

     * **[!UICONTROL Configuration Settings]:** Select your Cloud Configuration configured for Turnstile&reg;.
         >[!NOTE]
         >You can have multiple Cloud Configurations in your environment for a similar purpose.
 So, choose the service carefully.
 If no service is listed, see [Connect your AEM Forms environment with Turnstile](#connect-your-forms-environment-with-turnstile-service) to learn how to create a Cloud Service that connects your AEM Forms environment with Turnstile service.

-    * **Error Message:** Provide the error message to display to the user when the Captcha submission fails.
+    * **[!UICONTROL Error Message]:** Provide the error message to display to the user when the Captcha submission fails.
     * **Captcha Size:** You can select the display size of the hCaptcha&reg; challenge dialog.
 Use the **[!UICONTROL Compact]** option to display a small sized and the **[!UICONTROL Normal]** to display a relatively large-size hCaptcha&reg; challenge dialog.

 1. Select **[!UICONTROL Done]**.